-- To assess the progress of the student at all stages of the project: judge whether it is compatible with completion of the project for PhD submission within their period of registration (1 year for an MSc) and initiate any changes necessary.
+- To assess the progress of the student at all stages of the project: judge whether it is compatible with completion of the project for PhD/MSc thesis submission within their period of registration and initiate any changes necessary.

 - To provide practise in writing and oral communication, so the student can present their thesis and defend it adequately in the subsequent viva.

-- To provide a framework within which students may increase their transferable generic skills.
+- To provide a personal development and training framework within which students may increase their transferable skills.

-The regulations and requirements are presented in terms of chronological course requirements and assume that students start at the beginning of October.
-The schedule for students beginning at other dates will be adjusted accordingly in their first year of study.
+The table lists typical activities that students undertake at each stage of their degree, and provides links to the detailed course regulations and requirements for each stage.
+The progression dates given assume that students start at the beginning of October: for students beginning at another time of the year these dates will be adjusted accordingly in their first year of study.

 Exceptions to this require truly exceptional circumstances.
-Please refer to the Graduate School web page for more details
+Please refer to the Doctoral College web page for more details.

 Students may be part-time, in which case their period of registration is proportionately longer.
 Again there is a one year extension available for completion.